 A Once-in-a-Generation Conservation Opportunity

 Sadly, this elaborate courtship ritual could come to an end.
-The sage grouse is disappearing right before our eyes and will likely disappear in our lifetime if we fail to act.
+The sage grouse is disappearing right before our eyes and will likely disappear in our lifetime if we fail to act (see our time-lapse map).
 But we still have a chance to save the sage grouse.

 Oil and gas extraction, livestock grazing and invasive species have contributed to the dramatic loss of sagebrush habitat vital for the species’ survival.

 The bird’s decline is a warning sign that things are out of balance on our western lands, and other

 wildlife such as pronghorn antelope may also be at risk.

 is working to safeguard the last remaining habitat for the sage grouse—from the

 If we act now, we can make sure that sage grouse keep dancing at sunrise so that our children and grandchildren have the opportunity to see this amazing sight.
 Future generations will marvel at the sage grouse and be inspired by the open spaces they inhabit, but only

 if we save it today.